 Cost of Forming a Corporation in New Jersey

 In forming a corporation in New Jersey, a filing and Annual fee must be paid.
 Without it, your corporation won’t operate.
 A corporation’s initial filing fee may vary from state to state.
-However, in New Jersey, it costs $125 for filing online, by mail, or in person The corporation in New Jersey also has to file an Annual report (though it might not be mandatory, it is recommended to file one).
-Ensure you comply with all the necessary fees and costs so your New Jersey corporation will run successfully and smoothly.
+However, in New Jersey, it costs $125 for filing online, by mail, or in person.
+The corporation in New Jersey also has to file an Annual Report (though it might not be mandatory, it is recommended to file one).
+Ensure you comply with all the necessary fees and costs so your corporation will run successfully and smoothly.

 - Start a Corporation in Alabama